How to Find Free Air for Your Tires

 Find Free Air for Your Tires Using a Smarphone App

-Now the question is: How do I find places offering free air?
-Using your smartphone, check out the website www.freeairpump.com.
-Enter your address or zip code and up pops a map showing places around you where you can get air for free.
+How do I find places offering free air?
+One way is to use your smartphone.
+Go to the website www.freeairpump.com.
+Enter your address or zip code.
+Up pops a map showing places around you where you can get air for free.
 Click on any gas pump logo ton the map to reveal the name of the store and its location.

 The example below shows a map for the Pittsburgh area.
 Places shown are user-provided, so the map is only as accurate as the user-supplied data.
 You can submit your own additional places for inclusion in the data.

 Depending on where you are located and whether there are user-supplied free air places nearby, you may have to drive several miles to find free air.
-Now you have to decide: "Do I drive several miles for free air and spend gas money, or do I pull up to the nearest fee-for-air pump?"
+Now you have to make a decisioon: "Do I drive several miles for free air and burn gas riding around, or do I pull up to the nearest fee-for-air pump?"

 Why Do Many Store Operators Now Charge for Air?